Vandivier/afterecon/content/2015-06-07-5-solutions-to-the-signaling-problem-in-new-autodidacticism.md

 ---
-title: 5 Solutions to the Signaling Problem in New Autodidacticism
+title: "5 Solutions to the Signaling Problem in New Autodidacticism"
 date: 2015-06-07 14:43:25
 author: John Vandivier
 ---